To train and empower youth across Canada to reach their academic potential through tutoring, mentorship, and leadership.

 Resist the temptation to give away all the answers as it hinders their learning and understanding of the material.

 Take care not to rush students during a session.
+Learning takes time and that’s okay!

+Your friends may also be tutoring in the same room.
 Remember that this time is dedicated to your peer!
 Show respect by being attentive to them.

 Avoid discouraging students with negative comments or lack of support.
+It can hinder their progress and confidence.

+Refrain from being judgmental towards fellow students.
 It can negatively impact their confidence and motivation.

 Strive to genuinely show your peer you care by providing encouragement, support, and empathy during their learning journey.